What makes your products superior to others on the market?

 Is your goose down ethically sourced?

 One of the most important aspects of our manufacturing is where our down comes from.
 We have critical standards for the sourcing of our down.
 We source down that is never live-plucked.
 Furthermore, we choose down from geese that are raised with rigid humane standards - including, but not limited to, geese that are never force fed nor raised in cages.
+In Spring 2015, we will be introducing down that is certified under the Responsible Down Standard (RDS).
+More info on the RDS can be found here

 What colors do your products come in?